ksommerdorf/Module19Challenge/README.md

    * EIN and NAME - Identification columns
    * SPECIAL_CONSIDERATIONS (removed during Optimization)

-Compiling, Training, and Evaulating the Model
+Compiling, Training, and Evaluating the Model
-  * How many neurons, layers, and activation functions did you select for your neural newtork model, and why?
+  * How many neurons, layers, and activation functions did you select for your neural network model, and why?
   * Were you able to achieve the target model performance?

 ## Summary
-Summarize the overal results of the deep learning model.
-Include a recommendation for how a diferent model could solve this classification problem, and explain your recommendation.
+Summarize the overall results of the deep learning model.
+Include a recommendation for how a different model could solve this classification problem, and explain your recommendation.